What is the Reading Group?

 Leading into each meeting, there is a selection of recommended readings on offer.
 The readings are drawn from a range of sources, including chapters of modern day textbooks and journal articles.
 We also review primary sources of Roman Law.
 These include writings of the Roman Jurists of the 2nd and 3rd centuries AD (to the extent those writings have been transmitted through the ages), as well as publications commissioned by Justinian, who was the Roman Emperor during part of the 6th century AD.

-In the weeks leading into each meeting, Group members are invited to digest the readings at their own pace, and in their own time.
+In the period leading into each meeting, Group members are invited to digest the readings at their own pace, and in their own time.
 The Group then convenes and the readings are discussed in an informal manner.
 The Convener will generally lead the discussion.
 Members are invited to participate as much (or as little) as they feel comfortable.
 If you simply want to attend and watch (and say nothing at all) that is fine.

 Where are the meetings?